hugolan/Project-Bachelor/README.md

 # Project-Bachelor

 # EdgeFool
-This is a modified copy of the original repositery, I use it in the context of my bachelor project to have grasp on the concept of adversarial images generation:
+This is a modified copy of the original repositery, I used it in the context of my bachelor project to have grasp on the concept of adversarial images generation:
 This code works as follows:

    - First generate, the smoothed images